The Bankrate promise

 Find extra money to make payments

 If you’re worried about burning out fast from extra work, try to find flexible options.
 For instance, job boards like Fiverr, Upwork and Workana exist to offer short-term gigs that can provide extra money on your own time.
-Keep in mind that any extra work you take on will be temporary, so it’s important to use all the extra cash toward your debts.
+Remember that any extra work you do will be temporary, so it’s important to use all the extra cash toward your debts.

 Knock out one debt at a time